Considerations for Benchmarking Network Performance in Containerized Infrastructures

 Figure 2: Example architecture of the User-Space Acceleration Model

-create this user-space acceleration networking model, the user-space
+throughput.
+To implement this user-space acceleration networking

-transfer them directly to the user-space vSwitch.
+queues and transfer them to the user-space vSwitch.

 Userspace CNI [userspace-cni] is required to create interfaces for

-creates shared-memory interfaces that can improve packet transfer
+establishes shared-memory interfaces to enhance packet transfer

 User-space Acceleration models are listed below based on the current